web3devde/nextjs-nft-mint-dapp/README.md

 ## Connect MetaMask Mobile

-To connect MetaMask on mobile, use the MetaMask mobile browser.
+To connect to MetaMask on mobile, install [MetaMask Mobile](https://metamask.io/download/) on your smartphone.
+You can choose to use it when you want to connect your wallet in your mobile browser.
+If it is not installed, you will be taken to the installation page for each store.